Looking to apply for a Development & Operations grant? Here’s some inspiration for the types of activities we’ve supported in the past.

 It’s also important for your organisation to perform regular checks, maintenance and redundancy tests, and in some instances routinely swap and rest equipment like transmitters, to prolong the life of equipment.

-This simple technology replacement plan template can help you to track and budget for computer and equipment replacement.
+A simple technology replacement plan can help you to track and budget for computer and equipment replacement.
 Computers are usually replaced every five years (or refurbished computers every three years), with smaller equipment like cameras and recorders updated every three years.
 Larger equipment like transmitters and studio mixers are replaced approximately every 10 years.

 Increasing and diversifying income sources